Ebola Virus Symptoms

 - Stomach pain

-A rash, hiccups, red eyes, and internal and external bleeding may be seen in some patients.
+A rash, hiccups, red eyes, and internal and external bleeding may be seen in some people.
 On dark skin, the rash is often not recognized until it begins to peel.

 In pregnant women, common Ebola virus symptoms can include heavy vaginal bleeding and abortion (miscarriage).

-Death usually occurs during the second week of symptoms.
-Ebola victims typically die from massive blood loss.
+Death usually occurs during the second week of symptoms, and an infected person typically dies from massive blood loss.